databendlabs/databend/website/blog/2023-10-24-sqlsmith-hero.md

 ## Runner

-The SQL Runner loops generating test SQLs, executes them using Databend, and processes failures as:
+The SQL Runner executes test SQL queries using Databend, and in case of failure, it proceeds with the following error-handling steps:

 - Check for expected errors like syntax, semantics etc.
 - Verify if it's a known issue or unimplemented feature.